Postrantor/Computer-Architectur/output.md

 <p>CUDA Thread</p>
 </blockquote></td>
 <td><blockquote>
-<p>A vertical cut of a “Warp” (or thread of SIMD instructions)
+<p>A vertical cut of a  "Warp"  (or thread of SIMD instructions)
-corresponding to one element executed by one “Thread Processor” (or SIMD lane).
+corresponding to one element executed by one  "Thread Processor"  (or SIMD lane).
 Result is stored depending on mask.</p>
-<p>OpenCL calls a CUDA thread a “work item.”</p>
+<p>OpenCL calls a CUDA thread a  "work item." </p>
 </blockquote></td>
 <td><blockquote>
 <p>A CUDA Thread is a lightweight thread that executes a sequential